Wuzheng02/OS-Kairos/README.md

 <h3 align="center">
 OS-Kairos: Adaptive Interaction for MLLM-Powered GUI Agents
 </h3>
 Research Code for preprint "OS-Kairos: Adaptive Interaction for MLLM-Powered GUI Agents".
+This repository offers an Android-based implementation of our research methodology.
+By enabling the test_mode setting, it also allows fully automated interaction with any real-world Android device or emulator using an intelligent agent.

 ## 🧠 Methodology